|PE and Sports Premium|

 Whilst games is taught as part of the PE National Curriculum, at Holcombe Brook Primary School we offer the children the opportunity to take part in a variety of age appropriate extra-curricular activities.These are open to children regardless of gender or ability.

-Our funding for the last 2 years has been £8,900 per year.
+Our funding for last year was £16500.
 The majority of this was spent buying in the service of sports coaches to enhance the opportunities already on offer within the school day and as extra curricular activities.

 These include the following:

 - Continued use of our link with Holcombe Brook Tennis Club, buying in the services of a tennis coach to work with us in KS2 games.
 As the tennis club is brand new, this is an exciting partnership for us all!

 - We subsidise twice weekly after school karate sessions.

 - Swimming takes place for year 3 pupils.

 - All pupils attend Forest School sessions over the year